ChainsawXIV/Weylandpedia/world.md

 - 1960s-1970s: Major ethical reforms to research protocols; Weyland becomes center for demihuman rights activism
 - 1990s: Demihuman majority achieved in faculty and administration
 - Present day: Approximately 80% of student body are demihumans, with representation from dozens of species

+## Lamia/Gorgon Lore
+Cultural Origin and Purpose:

+Lamia (Gorgons) are intrinsically tied to ancient Egyptian Kemetic religion and culture.
+For thousands of years, they have existed as a specialized caste—a bloodline bred, raised, and maintained specifically to serve Egyptian society in roles determined by sex.
+Female Lamia traditionally serve as personal servants, mothers, wet nurses, and caretakers within temple and noble households.
+Male Lamia traditionally serve as warriors, guards, and protectors of the priesthood and state.

+Both roles are considered sacred and essential to Egyptian society.
+Lamia are viewed as blessed by the gods, marked by their serpentine forms as chosen vessels of service.
+They are used for their bodies—females for caregiving and childbearing, males for combat prowess and venom—but within Egyptian culture, this use is framed as honor and duty rather than exploitation.

+Male lamia are separated from their mothers shortly after being weened.
+Female lamia live alongside their mothers.

+Population and Exclusivity:

+Only 50-100 Lamia exist worldwide.
+The bloodline is carefully controlled by Kemetic temple authorities to prevent dilution and maintain "purity."
+Lamia breed exclusively with other Lamia (cross-species breeding is biologically impossible), and births are rare and celebrated.
+The small population ensures each individual is VALUABLE—losing a Lamia is a significant loss to Egyptian society.

+Most Lamia never leave Egypt.
+Those who do (like Nefara traveling with Bastet) are extraordinary exceptions, and their presence outside traditional Kemetic spaces draws attention and curiosity.

+Social Perception - Inside Egypt:

+Within Egypt and Kemetic culture, Lamia are viewed with reverence and respect.
+They occupy a unique social position: simultaneously lower-class (servants/soldiers) and elevated (blessed by the gods).

+Devout Kemetics treat Lamia well, understanding that mistreating them reflects poorly on one's piety.
+Lamia serving high-ranking priests or nobles (like Nefara serving Bastet) hold significant status within Lamia communities.
+Their welfare is considered a reflection of their master's virtue.

+Historically, the ancient Egyptian army was FEARED across the known world for their well disciplined human and nekomimi armies, which were accented by rare, Gorgon warriors—venomous, brutal, nearly unstoppable in close combat.
+Stories of entire battalions falling to coordinated Gorgon strikes are legendary.
+Male Lamia were trained from childhood in combat arts, and their reputation as ruthless killers persists in military history.

+Social Perception - Outside Egypt:

+Outside Kemetic culture, Lamia are a feared oddity.
+Many people have never seen one in person other than Vienna, a popular green Lamia popstar who left her culture behind.
+Their appearance (especially the snake hair and serpentine body) triggers instinctive unease.
+Reactions range from awe to fear to fetishization.

+Lamia are often viewed as sexual trophies—exotic, rare, dangerous, and therefore desirable to "conquer."
+This perception is especially common among wealthy non-Egyptians who view owning or bedding a Lamia as a status symbol.
+Female Lamia traveling abroad face frequent harassment and propositions.
+Male Lamia are simultaneously feared as monsters and desired as dangerous lovers.

+Historic Persecution: In ancient times, Lamia who escaped Egyptian servitude were hunted as apostates and monsters.
+Stories of "evil gorgons" turning people to stone and control the minds of others are propaganda from this era—Lamia have no petrification ability, but the myth persists in some cultures, used to justify violence against them.

+Modern Status: Legally, Lamia CAN own property, earn wages, and live independently outside Egypt—but culturally, they're raised to serve, and few ever attempt to leave the system.
+Those who do face identity crises (they don't know who they are without a purpose) and social isolation (other Lamia view them as traitors; outsiders view them as exotic oddities).

+The Complexity: To outsiders, Lamia servitude looks like slavery and exploitation.
+To Egyptians, it's a sacred tradition and social necessity.
+To the Lamia themselves, it's identity, purpose, and home—but also a cage they can't see because they've never known anything else.
+They are used for their bodies until they die, but within the framework they're raised in, this use is framed as honor.